hayden-fr/ComfyUI-Model-Manager/README.md

 - View multiple models associated with a url.
 - Select a save directory and input a filename.
 - Optionally set a model's preview image.
 - Optionally edit and save descriptions as a .txt note.
-(Default option can be set in the settings tab.)
+(Default behavior can be set in the settings tab.)
 - Add Civitai and HuggingFace API tokens in `server_settings.yaml`.

 ### Models Tab